top of page

 Contextualise your research commercially

 Start with reframing your project in terms of the business outcomes it contributed to.
 For example, insight generation for advertising campaigns or creative evaluation work feeds into great marketing which drives sales.
 Directly and indirectly, your efforts will have contributed to the success of that campaign.
-It doesn't matter that your work was done 2 or 3 years before a product or service went to market: its contribution lives on.
+It doesn't matter that your work was done 2, 5 or 10 years before a product or service went to market: its contribution lives on.

 Estimate your influence

 How much each piece of research influenced the outcome will vary depending on the business question being addressed and where in the overall process it featured.
 It's useful to come up with a percentage, even if it's subjective.
-And don't worry if it's a very small number: that can often add up to a lot of money when the impact is measured!
+And don't worry if it's a very small number: that can still add up to a lot of money when the impact is measured!

 Quantify the business outcomes